rebecca94ingram6yw/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote humorously highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also serves as a reminder to continually improve our skills and adapt to the changing landscape of technology.

+# 2023-11-27
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable employee but also help you become a better problem solver and collaborator.

+To stay ahead of the curve, make time to attend conferences, read industry blogs, and participate in online forums.
+Additionally, consider attending workshops or taking online courses to learn new skills.
+By constantly investing in your professional development, you' ll be better equipped to navigate the ever-changing world of technology.